Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Discussion

-Lastly, we did not include signed networks in our formalism, but the extension to them represents a crucial step prior to the general acceptance of QA for the discovery of community structure.
-Signed networks can contain weighted, negative, and directed networks which make their study an active field of research.
-Although these networks allow the same spin-glass description used throughout this work \cite{Traag2009}, some definitions are tailored to each scientific discipline \cite{Kaplan2008,Gomez2009,rubinov2011weight}.
+We did not study signed networks.
+Although these networks allow the same spin-glass description used throughout this work \cite{Traag2009}, some definitions are tailored to each scientific discipline \cite{fornito2016fundamentals}.
 This calls for specific rather than generic descriptions of the function to optimize, something that we wanted to avoid here.
-However, it is necessary to assess the performance of QA in these types of systems where non-trivial interactions can emerge (e.g., frustration \cite{kirkley2019balance}).
+However, it is necessary to assess the performance of QA in these types of systems where non-trivial interactions can emerge \cite{kirkley2019balance}.

-\subsection{Conclusions}
+\section{Conclusions}